rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

 1. From the **Global** view, open the project that you want to configure alerts for.

-1. From the main menu, select **Resources > Alerts**.
-Then click **Add Alert**.
+1. From the main menu, select **Tools > Alerts**.
+Then click **Add Alert Group**.

-1. Enter a **Name** for the alert that describes its purpose.
+1. Enter a **Name** for the alert that describes its purpose, you could group alert rules for the different purpose.

 1. Based on the type of alert you want to create, complete one of the instruction subsets below.
 {{% accordion id="pod" label="Pod Alerts" %}}
 This alert type monitors for the status of a specific pod.

 1. Select the **Pod** option, and then select a pod from the drop-down.
-1. Select a pod status that triggers and alert:
+1. Select a pod status that triggers an alert:

     - **Not Running**
     - **Not Scheduled**
     - **Restarted `<x>` times with the last `<x>` Minutes**

-1. Select the urgency level of the of alert.
+1. Select the urgency level of the alert.
 The options are:

     - **Critical**: Most urgent
     - **Warning**: Normal urgency
     - **Info**: Least urgent

-    Select the urgency level of the alert based on pod state and expendability.
-For example, an stateless pod that's not can be easily replaced, so select **Info**.
+    Select the urgency level of the alert based on pod state and expandability.
+For example, a stateless pod that's not can be easily replaced, so select **Info**.
 However, if an important pod isn't scheduled, it may affect operations, so choose **Critical**.

+1. Config advance options, it inheriting the advance option from group level by default, you configure alert rule use a customized advance option by disabling inherited.

+    - **Group Wait Time**: How long to wait to buffer alerts of the same group before sending initially.
+    - **Group Interval Time**: How long to wait before sending an alert that has been added to a group which contains already fired alerts.
+    - **Repeat Wait Time**: How long to wait before sending an alert that has been added to a group which contains already fired alerts.

 {{% /accordion %}}
 {{% accordion id="workload" label="Workload Alerts" %}}
 This alert type monitors for the availability of a workload.